 To add and assign reviewers:

-- On the DISCO home page, in the main menu, click Review Team.
+- In the DISCO Review main menu, click Review Team.

 - On the Review Team page, click in the Assign or create a user... text box and select a user from the list or click New user to create a new user.
 Then, choose a role for the user in the Select a role dropdown (custom roles are available as well):

-- Admin: The admin role may complete all actions in DISCO.
+- Admin: The admin role may complete all actions in DISCO Review.

 When you add a restricted reviewer to a stage, they will receive a welcome email instructing them how to log in to the database and start reviewing, and they can then check out batches and review documents.